-Beginning June 13, guests will be charged $10 per day for self-parking and $18 per day for valet parking.
-Self-parking will be free for guests who booked their stay prior to May 19.
+Guests will be charged $10 per day for self-parking and $18 per day for valet parking.
 Self-parking for Nevada residents will be free thru Dec.
 29, 2016.
 Hourly self-parking and valet rates vary, click here for details.

 The entire hotel is non-smoking; if you light up in your room, you will be assessed a $300 fee upon checkout.
 Save yourself the trouble and smoke in designated areas, like Mandalay Bay's casino next door.

 Snap a photo when you pass through the art installation "In Between Places," a huge divided rock at the entrance of Delano Las Vegas.
 This 700-million-year-old metaquartzite stands 10 feet tall and tips the scales at 126,000 pounds.
 That's more than what 10 large elephants weigh.